diesttro/accordion/README.md

 </dl>
 ```

-The most important part is the Accordion-title and Accordion-content class, accordion works over them.
+The most important part are the **Accordion-title** and **Accordion-content** class, accordion works over them.
 If you want to load data from external source you need to add data-url attribute and modify loadData method in accordion.js file.

 To see the accordion in action simply open the index.html file.